Abington Eye Care in Weymouth provides treatment, consultation, and referrals for these common vision correction surgeries and procedures.

 Vision correction is a general term used to describe a variety of optometric techniques for correcting less-than-perfect vision.
-For your convenience, we have included a brief description of some of the most common vision correction procedures offered at Abington Eye Care in Abington.
+For your convenience, we have included a brief description of some of the most common vision correction procedures offered at Abington Eye Care in Weymouth.
 For more specific information about lenses and frames or contacts, please visit their respective pages.

 Corneal Reshaping (Orthokeratology)